 End of turn Momentum – Fed 0 / Zeon 3.

 Turn 2 – Shiro’s turn and he needs to have a dynamic and successful turn in order to win the game.
-Below 50% HP he gains [M+1] and a Focus action which he uses for +1 Shooting accuracy.
+Below 50% HP he gains [M+1].
 Shiro starts by doing a rapid fire machine gun burst into the Zaku Cannon.

 That is enough to destroy the Acguy even if Zeon emptied their Momentum pool.
 The Federation gains [M+1] for destroying a unit.